taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 CSS

-- ⭐**CSS: The Definitive Guide: Visual Presentation for the Web** (5th, 2023) by Eric A. Meyer and Estelle Weyl
+- ⭐**CSS: The Definitive Guide: Web Layout and Presentation** (5th, 2023) by Eric A. Meyer and Estelle Weyl
 - **CSS Secrets: Better Solutions to Everyday Web Design Problems** (2015) by Lea Verou
 - ⭐**CSS: The Missing Manual** (4th, 2015) by David McFarland
 - ⭐**Cascading Style Sheets: The Definitive Guide** (2000) by Eric A. Meyer